atmaivancevic/structuralVariantResources/README.md

 # Structural Variant Resources
 ALL the things.
 Also mention other github/basecamp/stack overflow sites that this was inspired by (e.g. geocarvalho github on sv-cnv-studies)

-Listed tools include hyperlinks to both the original paper and software and are sorted by publication year (newest first).
+Listed tools include hyperlinks to the original paper and open source software (if available), and are sorted by publication year (newest first).

 ## 1. Introduction to structural variation